-Unfortunately, the flooding that’s occurred in Fort Myers, Naples, Marco Island, Bonita Springs, Cape Coral and Lehigh Acres caused by Hurricane Irma has created the perfect conditions for a major mosquito outbreak throughout Southwest Florida.
+Unfortunately, the flooding caused by Hurricane Irma across much of Southwest Florida has created the perfect conditions for a major mosquito outbreak in the coming months.

 Floodwater mosquitoes (Aedes vexans and other species) typically appear approximately two weeks after heavy rains and flooding.
 They lay their eggs in areas with wet soil and once that soil dries out, their eggs can remain dormant for as long as a year just waiting for the water to return so they can finally hatch.

 Right now the ground is saturated and there is standing water just about everywhere you look, so we can expect very large populations of floodwater mosquitoes to begin hatching soon.
 There are estimates of the number of mosquito eggs in a floodwater habitat between 0.7 and 1.3 million eggs per acre.
 Yes – per acre.
 If only a small percentage of those eggs hatched and survived to the adult stage, the number of adult mosquitoes flying around looking for blood at one time is almost incomprehensible.